-SEO, or Search Engine Optimization, is the process by which owners of websites make their content as attractive as possible, in order to make it rank highly in relevant searches on search engines such as Google, Bing, and Yahoo.
+Search Engine Optimization (SEO), is the process by which owners of websites make their content as attractive as possible.
+They want content to rank highly in relevant searches on search engines such as Google, Bing, and Yahoo.

 We can divide SEO practices into two general categories: On-page content SEO and off-site SEO activity.

 The most important aspect of Search Engine Optimization is good on-page content.

 Search engines want to be able to look at a page and determine what the page is about.

 This is primarily dependent on how high-quality that content is likely to be.